wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 1.30 =
+= 1.31 =
-* Recommended - minor update with a few bug fixes and a few new features
+* Recommended - bug fix for original size photos

 == How to Use The Plugin ==